4-H Clubs and Project Groups

 The Trempealeau County 4-H Dog Project is led by volunteers and includes obedience, showmanship, and agility.
 If you want to participate in the Fair, you must attend a certain number of these training classes before the fair.
 To attend the classes, you need to have all the correct paperwork and veterinary records completed and turned in.

-Obedience classes are offered by the County 4-H Dog Project leaders for both 4-H club members and the general public.
+The County 4-H Dog Project leaders offer obedience classes for both 4-H club members and the general public.
 Anyone interested can attend.

 4-H Dog Project Class Schedule: